Sustainability – the new societal and business imperative

 Global stakeholders from individual consumers to major corporations have identified sustainability – how global systems, biological or otherwise, endure and remain diverse and productive – as an important criteria in their decision making today and planning for the future.

 Calysta is creating new pathways to sustainable food.
-Calysta is achieving this using novel biological processes able to convert readily available, low cost methane into high value products to meet rising global market demand.
+Calysta is achieving this using novel biological processes able to convert readily-available natural resources into high value products to meet rising global demand.

 New Source of Sustainable Protein